-As a former Adjunct Professor at the John Marshall Law School, Linda taught classes that covered advocacy writing and introductions to computer research.
+As a former Adjunct Professor at the University of Illinois Chicago School of Law, Linda taught classes on advocacy writing and introductions to computer research.

 - Chicago Bar Association

 - Successfully represented school districts in employment arbitrations and hearings, including representation of school district that lead to expansion and clarification of irremediability standards under the Illinois School Code.

 - Successfully negotiated difficult wage/hour case brought by the U.S. Department of Labor that involved significant claims of wage and record-keeping violations and provided required FLSA training to the employer as negotiated with the DOL.

 - Successfully negotiated difficult and emotional settlements of harassment claims with favorable terms for clients.

 - Obtained denial of wage and hour class certification of case brought under the Illinois Wage Payment & Collection Act & Illinois Minimum Wage Law.